Posted by Robert Half on 26 August 2016

 Continuously improving our systems has enabled us to scale from one person being responsible for 10 cleaners to one person being responsible for 500 cleaners.

 A smart leader knows not to micromanage and handhold, but rather to communicate and delegate.
-Chasing around each and every employee to check up on their progress will burn you out, kill office morale and hurt productivity.
+Chasing around each and every employee to check up on their progress will waste time, kill office morale and hurt productivity.